danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ```
 *Figure 7.6: Snippets of Vocable Code on Conditional Structure III*

 Figure 7.6 shows two conditional structures in the function `draw`.
 In general, they are checking for texts that are out of the canvas.
-This has to be done frequently and continuously because the out-of-screen text instances (objects) will be removed (by using `splice`) to avoid unwanted elements/objects still existing in the program.
-Additionally, the program runs continuously with new text generation when it detects the screen with less than or equal to two texts on the screen.
-Furthermore, the program is designed to give some time for a new batch of text to generate on the screen dynamically, and not immediately after the text goes off the canvas.
-After the conditions of the amount of text on a screen and the time element are met simultaneously, the program will proceed to the function `makeVisible()` to generate a new text.
+This has to be done frequently and continuously because the out-of-screen text instances (objects) will be removed (by using `splice`) to avoid unwanted elements/objects still existing in the program (this is similar to the previous sample game in Chapter 6 "Object Abstraction").
+Additionally, the program runs continuously and detects if the screen with less than or equal to two texts on the screen, then it will generate new text via the function `makeVisible()`.

 ```javascript
 //line 86